 The Authority's remaining income comes from council tax.
 The Authority issues a precept (a total of all the council tax to be collected) on the 5 districts of Merseyside.
-The Authority has kept to its financial plan and increased council tax by the maximum allowable of just under 2% or an extra £1.43 for a band D property (3p per week).
+The Authority has kept to its financial plan and increased council tax by the maximum allowable of just under 3%, which equates to an extra £1.47 for a band D property (an increase of just under 5p per week on the 2017/18 figure.).
 This is in order to minimise the long term impact of government cuts on the services to the Merseyside Community.
-In 2017/18 the estimated income from the precept (council tax) is £26.801 million.
-There has also been an additional one-off £0.167m yield from council tax collection fund surpluses from previous years.
+In 2018/19 the estimated income from the precept (council tax) is £27.946 million.
+There has also been an additional one-off £0.253m yield from council tax collection fund surpluses from previous years.

-Income 2017/18 Budget:-
+Income 2018/19 Budget:-